pmonks/spinner/README.md

 ## Usage

-The spinner functionality is provided by the `spinner.core` namespace.
+The functionality is provided by the `spinner.core` namespace.

 Require it in the REPL: